-Understanding the concept of E-A-T (Expertise, Authority, Trustworthiness)
+Understanding the concept of E-E-A-T (Expertise, Expertise

-E-A-T stands for Expertise, Authority, and Trustworthiness, and it is a concept that Google uses to evaluate the quality and relevance of content for its search engine rankings.
+E-E-A-T stands for Expertise, Authority, and Trustworthiness, and it is a concept that Google uses to evaluate the quality and relevance of content for its search engine rankings.

 - Expertise refers to the level of knowledge and skill a person or organization has in a particular field.

 - Authority relates to the reputation and influence that a person or organization has in a specific industry.